Ankit-goyal-git/fincore-monitoring-project/Readme.md

 ### 🔹 2.
 Launch EC2 Instance (Amazon Linux 2)
 - Open ports in **Security Group**: `5000`, `9090`, `3000`, `9100`
 - Download your `.pem` file for SSH access

+> You can also use Terraform to provision the EC2 instance.
+See
+> [Terraform provisioning guide](#provision-with-terraform) for steps to provision.

 ### 🔹 3.
 SSH into EC2